jmmcd/jmmcd.github.com/_posts/2013-12-19-gp-needs-better-baselines.md

 run.

-One obvious lesson for symbolic regression researchers is that standard GP symbolic regression sometimes does really, really badly.
+One obvious lesson for symbolic regression researchers is that standard GP symbolic regression sometimes does really, really badly -- not only worse than linear regression, but far far worse on test data.

 The authors of the papers I point to above are senior researchers, big names in the field, with excellent reputations for doing excellent